leeola/koding-unofficial/contents/guides/domain-management/index.md

 Here we will cover how to change the VM that you see when you connect to `http://username.kd.io`.

-1. First, go to **You Environments**, which can be found in the lower right of your [Develop](http://koding.com/Develop) area, and click the Gear at the bottom.
+1. First, go to **Your Environments**, which can be found in the lower right of your [Develop](http://koding.com/Develop) area, and click the Gear at the bottom.
 An image is below, the gear is in the lower right of the image.